Industry-Sponsored Clinical Trials

 On OCR's receipt of these documents, the startup processes will begin simultaneously.

-A Project Liaison (PL) will be assigned to the study and will contact the study team to provide assistance with the budget development and negotiations, negotiate the contract language, ensure the contract payment terms meet our requirements, work directly with USF General Counsel to ensure the contract meets institutional requirements, and review the subject injury language in the contract and consent form for concordance.
+A Project Liaison (PL) will be assigned to the study and will contact the study team to provide assistance with the budget development and negotiations, negotiate the contract language, ensure the contract payment terms meet our requirements, work directly with USF General Counsel to ensure the contract meets institutional requirements and with USF Research Integrity and Compliance to ensure the contract includes all required AAHRPP elements, and review the subject injury language in the contract and consent form for concordance.
 The PL will complete the Coverage Analysis and assist with the investigational device exemption submission to First Coast Service Options, our local Medicare Administrative Contractor, as necessary after IRB approval for device studies.

 Non-Federal Intake Process